ashwamegh/vuejs-vuex-demo/docs/add-products.md

         // Use the Object Spread operator to force JS to clone the object ...this.productInForm
       };
-      // Generate an id using the third-party lib 'guid' product.id = guid.raw();
+      // Generate an id using the third-party lib 'uuid' product.id = uuid.v4();
       // add it to the product list
       this.products.push(product);
       // reset the form